Dreamtime at the 'G: History

 Dreamtime at the 'G was first held in 2005, with the aim being to recognise the contribution of all Indigenous players to the AFL.
 It was held during NAIDOC Week.

 From 2006, the Yiooken Award has been awarded to the player judged best on ground in the match.

 In 2007, following the success of the match in 2005 and 2006, the AFL nominated a specific Indigenous Round (round 9), which has become an annual event in which the Dreamtime at the 'G match takes centre stage.
 The success of the annual match, which now usually features crowds in excess of 80,000, led to the two clubs agreeing to cement the match's official status for an additional decade in May 2016.

 From 2016, the Indigenous Round was named after Sir Doug Nicholls, the only AFL player to have been knighted and the only Aboriginal person or AFL player to serve as a state governor.
 Each year, each player in all 18 clubs wears a specially-commissioned artwork by an Indigenous artist on their guernsey.
 In 2019, former Essendon player Michael Long was honoured during this round.

-In 2020, the match was played at TIO Stadium in Darwin, as it was not possible for the match to be played in Melbourne due to the city being locked down during the ongoing COVID-19 pandemic.
-In 2021, another COVID-19 lockdown in Victoria led to the AFL moving the fixture to Optus Stadium in Perth.
+In 2020, the match was played at Darwin Cricket Groundl in Darwin, as it was not possible for the match to be played in Melbourne due to the city being locked down during the ongoing COVID-19 pandemic in Australia.
+In 2021, another COVID-19 lockdown in Victoria led to the AFL moving the fixture to Optus Stadium in Perth, which also held the Grand Final that year.

+In 2024, it was announced that the 2025 edition would be held on a Friday night, in order to expand the game's importance and allow the Seven Network to continue to televise the match, as the network will not be televising any Saturday night matches from the 2025 AFL season onwards.